 Where a child is identified as having SEN, we take action to remove barriers to learning and put effective provision in place.
 There is a graduated response to meeting the level of need (for illustration of this please see appendix 1).
+The needs of all children are met primarily through Quality First Teaching (QFT), where the class teacher is responsible for providing lessons that are adapted and accessible for all.

 - 1. At the earliest level of need where children may or may not be identified as having SEN, the focus is with the high quality provision targeted to their areas of need.
 This may involve additional adaptations or differentiation, and extra support in small groups or individually. - 2.
-SEN Support -Pupils will have a Pupil Profile that outlines their areas of need and how these will be supported. - 3.
-High Needs SEN -Pupils will have a higher level of need which requires advice and support from outside agencies.
-In addition to a Pupil Profile these pupils will have a Bristol Support Plan which will be reviewed once a year.
-Pupils with this level of need are likely to access additional funding from the local authority to support their needs (Higher Needs Block Funding).
+SEN Support -Pupils will have a Pupil Profile that outlines their areas of need and how these will be supported.
+Pupil needs are met through the schools ordinarily available provision, outlined in the school SEN report.

-4. Education, Health and Care Plan (EHCP) -A very few children who have long term complex needs will continue to need ongoing support from a range of agencies.
+3. Education, Health and Care Plan (EHCP) -A very few children who have long term complex needs will continue to need ongoing support from a range of agencies.
 Where this is the case an application will be made to the local authority for a statutory EHCP.
 As the name signifies, the plans coordinate needs in education, health and social care.